Openpanel-dev/openpanel/README.md

 > Currently storing events on postgres but will probably move it to [clickhouse](https://clickhouse.com/) to speed up queries.
 Don't have any performance issues yet so will wait and see how well postgres can handle it.

+### Speed/Benchmark

+As of today (2023-12-12) I have more then 1.2 million events in PSQL and performance is smooth as butter 🧈.
+Only thing that is slow (2s response time) is to get all unique events.
+Solved now with cache but can probably make better with `indexes` and avoid using `distinct`.

 ### GUI

 - [x] Fix tables on settings